How not to die at Nowhere?

-The Survival Guide has everything you need to know to survive and thrive at Nowhere (also known as ‘how not to die at Nowhere.’)
+The Survival Guide has everything you need to know to survive and thrive at Nowhere.

-There are not many things you must do – but this is one: read the survival guide.
+There are not many things you must do – but this is one: read the Survival Guide.
 Then read it again and invite all your friends to read it.
-It contains all the important informations like site location, directions, stuff to bring, stuff not to bring etc.
+It contains all the important information like site location, directions, stuff to bring, stuff not to bring etc.

 Emotional Survival Guide

 Nowhere is a challenging environment – and not just in a physical way.
 We’ve all read the survival guide, but what about your state of mind?

 There’s the heat, the dust, the noise, dehydration and overwhelming situations wearing you down, with new routines and environments.
 Interaction with people can be too intense, or you can end up feeling very alone with no familiar comforts to fall back on.